bbc/simorgh/docs/Simorgh-Overview.md

 The loading HOC checks the value of the loading props, if it is false the Article or FrontPage container is simply returned.

-If loading is set to the Loading components is returned instead rendering a visual loading view for the user.
+If loading is set to true, the Loading component is returned instead rendering a visual loading view for the user.

 ### withError